noahmchang/Research-Assistant-Projects/README.md

 # Discord Bot (bot.py) Documentation
 **Overview**
 The bot is designed to facilitate interaction between students and tutors in a learning community hosted on a Discord server.
 The bot manages channels for asking questions, answering them, and registering for tutoring sessions.
 It ensures the proper flow of interaction, keeping the server organized and efficient.
+This bot was originally designed by Jon Potter.

 **Initialization**
 The bot is initialized with a token, which is not provided in the code for security reasons.